For travelers to Iceland that crave autonomy, renting a car is the path to freedom and adventure.

 The major highway in Iceland runs along the coast and through the towns of Reykjavik and Keflavik.
 Rental car agencies are available in both cities.

 Numerous country roads only have a gravel surface.
-Many Icelandic car rental agencies do not allow rental cars on unsecured mountain/Highland roads as mud can make the road unpassable.
+Many Icelandic car rental agencies do not allow rental cars on unsecured mountain/Highland roads as mud can make the road unpassable and unsafe.

 Speed Limits in Iceland

 Icelandic speed limits are 31mph/50kph in towns (e.g. in Reykjavik), 49mph/80kph on gravel country roads and 55mpg/90kph is the limit on hard-surfaced roads.

 Put on seat belts and switch on the headlights, both are obligatory.
 Adjust your speed to the conditions of the gravel roads and move to the side.
 Remember to turn off the high beam lights when passing another car going in the opposite direction.